 - At least a single garage or carport must be provided.
-Additional parking for residential flats must be considered as required. - External materials and colours should be chosen to integrate with and complement the primary dwelling.
-This includes particular attention to the garage door - The garage door or carport opening must not exceed 40% of the width of the street frontage. - Garages and other accessory buildings can be built up to the side boundary where allowed for under the applicable district plan rules and consent notice conditions (refer to section 8.0) - Garages and carports facing the road boundary must be setback at least 0.5 m behind the front wall of the dwelling.
+Additional parking for residential flats must be considered as required - External materials and colours should be chosen to integrate with and complement the primary dwelling.
+This includes particular attention to the garage door - The garage door or carport opening must not exceed 40% of the width of the street frontage - Garages and other accessory buildings can be located outside of the building envelope and can be built up to the side yard boundary (refer to specific controls registered on your title) - Garages and carports facing the street boundary must be setback at least 0.5 m behind the front wall of the dwelling

-Swing in garages (where the garage door faces the side boundary) may be permitted at the discretion of the HFDR. provided the side wall facing the road boundary address the frontage (suitable windows, materials, roof line etc).
+Swing in garages, (where the garage door faces the side boundary) may be permitted at the discretion of the HFDR.